Representation Stability for Disks in a Strip: The Rational Homology of

 \subsection{A New Basis for Rational Homology}

 In this subsection we consider the rational homology of $\text{conf}(n,w)$.
 Not much is lost in using rational coefficients as $H_{k}\big(\text{cell}(n,w)\big)$ is free abelian; moreover, there is much to be gained.
 Representations of the symmetric group over $\Q$ are easier to work with than representations over $\Z$, and we need to be able to take averages over families of chain maps in order to define a new type of class in rational homology that we will call averaged-filters.
 We will prove a relation between concatenation products of wheels and averaged-filters, and we will use this relation to find a basis for rational homology distinct from that of Alpert--Manin.
-All of the results in this subsection hold over a commutative ring $R$ where $w!$ is invertible.
+Additionally this relation will play a critical role in determining the how much higher order representation stability $\text{conf}(\bullet, w)$ exhibits.
+All of the results in this subsection hold over a commutative ring $R$ where $n!$ is invertible.

 \begin{defn} Fix an ordering of the weighted set $(A, \mathcal{W})$, and label the cells of $P(A, \mathcal{W})$ so that the labels in each block are in increasing order.
 For $\sigma\in S_{(A,\mathcal{W})}$, let